 - U.S. Census for Orange County

-- Alliance for Historic Hillsborough: The Alliance is located in Historic Hillsborough and offers educational programs, special events, tours and visitor services.
+- Alliance for Historic Hillsborough: Offers educational programs, special events, tours, and visitor services.

-- Burwell School: The Burwell School Historic Site in Hillsborough preserves the setting for one of the state’s earliest schools for girls, The Burwell Academy for Young Ladies.
-Here you can find research records of the school, its history, environs and related subjects, including the Burwell Family, Burwell School students, enslaved people and others who lived and/or worked there.
+- Burwell School: Preserves the setting for 1 of the state’s earliest schools for girls, The Burwell Academy for Young Ladies.
+Here you can find research records of the school, its history, environs, and related subjects, including the Burwell Family, Burwell School students, enslaved people, such as Elizabeth Keckly, and others who lived and/or worked there.

 - Cemetery Census: Provides free listings of cemetery surveys along with photographs of grave markers.

-- Durham-Orange Genealogical Society: Dedicated to the research and preservation of family history of Durham and Orange Counties, NC.
+- Durham-Orange Genealogical Society: Researches and preserves family history of Durham and Orange Counties, NC.

-- North Carolina Digital Collection: The North Carolina Digital Collections contain over 90,000 historic and recent photographs, state government publications, manuscripts, and other resources on topics related to North Carolina.
+- North Carolina Digital Collections: Provides access to more than 90,000 historic and recent photographs, state government publications, manuscripts, and other resources on topics related to North Carolina.
 The Collections are free and full-text searchable, and bring together content from the State Archives of North Carolina and the State Library of North Carolina.

-- North Carolina State Archives: Maintains an extensive collection of historical materials relating to North Carolina including official records of state, county and local governmental units including county records-bonds, Census, court, land, estate, marriage, tax, wills and military.
+- North Carolina State Archives: Maintains an extensive searchable collection of historical materials relating to North Carolina including official records of state, county and local governmental units including bonds, census data, court, land, estate, marriage, tax, wills, and military records.

-- Orange County Government Natural and Cultural Resources: The Natural and Cultural Resources Division coordinates efforts toward environmental protection (air/climate, land, and water) and resource conservation (farmland, historic and archaeological).
+- Orange County Government Natural and Cultural Resources: Coordinates efforts toward environmental protection (air/climate, land, and water) and resource conservation (farmland, historic, and archaeological).

-- Orange County Government Register of Deeds: Maintains historical documents pertaining to Orange County that include property, marriage, births and deaths records and is accessible to the general public.
+- Orange County Government Register of Deeds: Maintains historical documents pertaining to Orange County that include property, marriage, births and deaths records (accessible to the general public).

-- Southern Historical Collection: Housed at UNC-Chapel Hill, this is a vast collection of primary historical documents such as diaries, journals, letters, photographs, maps, drawings, ledgers and oral histories.
+- Southern Historical Collection: Contains primary historical documents such as diaries, drawings, journals, ledgers, letters, maps, photographs, and oral histories.

-- State Library of North Carolina, Genealogy Services: Contains resources such as family histories, published abstracts, periodicals, county histories, and reference materials to help trace families in North Carolina.
+- State Library of North Carolina, Genealogy Services: Contains resources such as county histories, family histories, periodicals, published abstracts, and reference materials.